RSL LifeCare Veteran Services 2023 Wrap-up

 This year, we expanded the course offerings with a new 4-day and 5-day riding course which helps veterans develop their skills as they prepare for the Trek through the Snowy Mountains.

-The team also took part in six sorting events throughout the year and brought joy to the residents of four different RSL LifeCare Residential Aged Care facilities on visits with Apache, the Spur pony.
+The team also took part in six sorting events throughout the year and brought joy to the residents of four different RSL LifeCare Residential Care facilities on visits with Apache, the Spur pony.

 Fundraising – championing the cause